 An amazing new study that can stop all the problems of aging at its root has recently come to light.
 The findings suggest not only a cure to wrinkles and aging but also to a variety of deadly skin infections.

 What happens when you age?

 As people age, their skin loses elasticity, luster, and plumpness.
-This is due to reduced production of collagen and fibroblasts, which are essential connective tissue providing shape and support from deep within the skin layers.
+This is due to the reduced production of collagen and fibroblasts, which are essential connective tissue providing shape and support from deep within the skin layers.